marxin/texi2rst-generated/sphinx/gfc-internals/command-line-options.rst

 call the relevant handler function.

-This generated code calls the ``gfc_handle_option`` code in :samp:`options.c` with an enumerator variable indicating which option is to be processed, and the relevant integer or string values associated with that option flag.
+This generated code calls the ``gfc_handle_option`` code in :samp:`options.cc` with an enumerator variable indicating which option is to be processed, and the relevant integer or string values associated with that option flag.
 Typically, ``gfc_handle_option`` uses these arguments to set global flags which record the option states.